Who can be an apprentice?

 Upskill existing staff

 Apprenticeships are available for anyone of any age, with training available up to degree level.
-This presents an opportunity for your school to train your staff with a professional qualification and progress in their career.
-Use your apprenticeship levy to strengthen your school across all departments and upskill your staff members.
-Investing in your existing staff boosts staff loyalty and retention; you are helping them progress their career with new qualifications, demonstrating that your school values its workforce, which motivates and engages staff members.
+This presents an opportunity for your to train your staff with a professional qualification and progress in their career.
+Use your apprenticeship levy to strengthen your organisation across all departments and upskill your staff members.
+Investing in your existing staff boosts staff loyalty and retention; you are helping them progress their career with new qualifications, demonstrating that your organisation values its workforce, which motivates and engages staff members.